takeyamajp/docker-centos-sshd/README.md

     EXPOSE 22

 ## How to use
-You can access this container using a SSH app or SFTP app.
+This container can be accessed by SSH and SFTP clients.

     docker run -d --name centos-sshd \
            -e TIMEZONE=Asia/Tokyo \